yurikoex/knaves-out/docs/appendix/README.md

 This is special court card can only be played under special circumstances.
 It can be played in J, Q, K towers, but it is in play as a normal ace and cannot be played in an action if not in hand.

-This card unlocks the ancient relics quests.
+This card unlocks the [Almighty](/rules/?id=almighty) [Gather 3 Ancient Relics](/rules/?id=gather-3-ancient-relics) endings.

 #### Motorhead

 This variation of AOS speeds up the player.

-Play 2 actions, but wreckless abandon causes all pawns and buildings to be hit on a 3-6 die roll.
+You can play 2 actions each turn, but wreckless abandon causes all pawns and buildings to be hit on a 3-6 die roll.

 #### Ice Queen